UK FinanceSalariesCost of LivingLast updated: Jun 1, 2024

 2. Transit and Daily Life

 📊 Bottom Line: A £100,000 salary in London provides an extremely comfortable life.
-You can afford a nice flat, dine out regularly, travel frequently, and save £1,000+ per month.
-However, it will not afford a "luxury" lifestyle (like a penthouse flat or owning a car in central London).
+You can afford a nice 1-bedroom flat alone, dine out regularly, take cheap EasyJet flights across Europe, and save £1,000+ per month.
+However, due to the 60% tax trap and high rents, it will not afford an extravagant "luxury" lifestyle (like a penthouse flat, regular fine dining, or owning a car in central London).

 Want to compare other cities?